The Official Opening of Penistone Market Place

 Carpenter Oak

 This impressive and award-winning building was designed and built by Carpenter Oak of Devon.
 They were asked to build it a certain way and delivered what they had been asked for.
 Before the market barn idea had been thought of, the original plans showed the market place as an open area constrained by walls.
-The market barn plans had hedges and trees and these might have provided some protection from the wind but were later deleted.
-As regards the lighting problems, Carpenter Oak suggested the best way to illuminate the building based on their long experience but their advice was not used.
+The original plans had hedges and trees and these would provide some protection from the wind.
+They were deleted by the suits.
+As regards the lighting problems, Carpenter Oak had from the start suggested how to illuminate the building based on their long experience - but, as always, others 'knew better'.

 Official Opening

-The pictures below were entirely opportunistic.
-The first one shows Barnsley mayor Cllr Karen Dyson with a pleasant smile, standing proudly in her chains of office next to Cllr Ann Rusby (famous for her constant supply of Werther's Originals) and someone whose name does not come to mind.
-The second picture shows Penistone's current mayor Cllr Steve Webber also proudly wearing his chains of office with his wife Lynette smiling radiantly beside him in a nice shade of blue.
+The first picture below shows Barnsley mayor Cllr Karen Dyson standing proudly in her chains of office and beaming pleasantly, next to Cllr Ann Rusby (famous for her Werther's Originals).
+The second picture shows Penistone's mayor of the day Cllr Steve Webber (and Penistone FM presenter) also proudly wearing his chains of office with his wife Lynette smiling radiantly beside him, in a nice shade of blue.
 The other lady making a point is not known.

 Market Barn OpeningMarket Barn OpeningMarket Barn OpeningMarket Barn Opening